 I enjoy agility and plyometrics in this model.
 The responsive midsole provides you with a fair amount of feedback when doing various bounding activities.
 Plus, the flex grooves on the outsole provide a nice level of multi-direction traction for forward, lateral, and backward movement.

-I’ve found when wearing this shoe for longer periods that my toes would constantly feel rub on the pinky toe side.
-It wasn’t the biggest deal and I don’t think every athlete will run into this issue, but if you are someone who is prone to experiencing some friction on your pinky toe in other training shoes, then the last of this model may not be the best fit for you.
+I’ve found when wearing this shoe for longer periods that my toes would constantly feel rubbed on the pinky toe side.
+It wasn’t the biggest deal and I don’t think every athlete will run into this issue, but if you are prone to experiencing some friction on your pinky toe in other training shoes, then the last of this model may not be the best fit for you.

 Reebok Nanoflex TR for Day-to-Day Wear and Shorter Runs